Below is a brief history of St Anthony's Church. At its

 over the past 75 years.
 Afterwards light refreshments were served

-in the school hall where many parishioners met up with old friends
+and many parishioners met up with old friends and neighbours.

 9th September, Bishop Noel Trainor made new clerical appointments